-Here at Ablrate, while we are working on products that allow a more automated approach, we still believe in the self select model.
+Here at Ablrate, while we are working on products that allow a more automated approach, we still believe in the self-select model.
 We also have built our platform around a fundamental belief that the legalities of loan.
 This is where liabilities and benefits are detailed between borrower and lender on a bilateral basis between borrower and lender.

 P2P and Financial Advisers

 You might be asking yourself why your financial adviser has not included a recommendation for p2p loans to be included in your portfolio.
-You could easily concluded that they don’t know, or they don’t care.
+You could easily conclude that they don’t know, or they don’t care.
 This would be a harsh judgement.

 Advising on pure peer to peer lending companies like Ablrate, would require the adviser to make a recommendation on each loan.
 This would be burdensome for advisers who now are forced to charge by the hour.

-It would be more reasonable for them to advise customers to seek out those platforms that offer a less transparent service on lending i.e where the platform decides where you funds go (either via manual or automated processes).
+It would be more reasonable for them to advise customers to seek out those platforms that offer a less transparent service on lending i.e where the platform decides where your funds go (either via manual or automated processes).

 I do see a time where advisers may have specialist departments dealing with peer to peer advising.
 It would not make sense for an adviser to not at least educate their customers on p2p loans.
 Especially when the industry is providing a service where rates are much higher than traditional services.

 I also think that with the rise of ‘Robo Advice’ there may be automated ways of advisers and peer to peer lenders to work much more closely.
-Imagine a scenario where your robo adviser puts you into loans and out of loans based around your various financial goals.
+Imagine a scenario where your robo-adviser puts you into loans and out of loans based around your various financial goals.